Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Exploring 1-contextual models

-One property that can be noticed is that the joint measure does not choose a direction in the $1$-simplex, which must be chosen when introducing one of the vertices as an initial.
-It is the discrete version of choosing a point and a direction in a variety and obtaining the rule of changing some property in that direction.
-Note, however, that $T_{nm}T_{mn} $ is not necessarily the identity.
+The joint distribution does not choose a direction in the $1$-simplex.
+Thus, to define a path operator, an initial vertex must be chosen.
+It is analogous to the discrete version of choosing a point and a direction in a variety and getting the rule of changing some property in that direction.
+Note, however, that $T_{nm}T_{mn}$ is not necessarily the identity since we are considering kernels, and they may not form a group.
+This fact is what differentiates a measure bundle from a topological bundle.
+In the latter, the path operator defines a deterministic map of the elements of the fiber, while in the former, we have a map of the distributions defined over such elements.